mrkmg/git-stream/README.md

     git stream feature finish new-feature

+If this runs correctly, git stream will merge that feature into your master branch and push it up to the origin.

 If you run into the message `Failed to merge feature/new-feature into master.`, that means you can not simply merge the feature into master.
 This can often happen if multiple features are being finished.
 The fix is very easy.
 Rebase master into your new feature branch.